 Customer Relationship Management (CRM) Tools

 A conversion could be recorded when a prospect provides their email address and/or contact details.
 This information is of real potential value over the medium to long term.
 It can be added to over time to build a complete picture of a prospect and their potential interests.
 A CRM tool extracts maximum value from this information.
 There are many options available including Hubspot and Marketo.

 Any B2B marketing toolbox must include a range of analysis and reporting tools.
 This is particularly important for inbound marketing.
-Measurement of the success (or not) of a wide range of elements is required to understand the return on investment.
+Measurement of the success (or not) of a wide range of elements is required to understand the inbound process return on investment.

 Integrating Tools – Platform Or Stack?